Flexible Time Program

 A Flexible Time Program is available to a limited number of first-year law students.
 Applicants who wish to be considered may indicate their interest by checking the applicable box on the UNM School of Law application form.
 No more than 10 entering students per year are admitted to this program.

 Students enrolled in the Flexible Time Program will be required to take 10 credit hours (3-4 classes) per semester during the first year.
-Fall classes will be Legal Reasoning, Research, & Writing; Contracts; Torts and Practicum.
-Spring classes will be Advocacy, Property and Constitutional Law.
+Fall classes will be Elements of Legal Argumentation I ; Contracts; Torts and Practicum.
+Spring classes will be Elements of Legal Argumentation II, Property and Introduction to Constitutional Law.
 Flex students will complete the first-year required courses in their second-year of school by taking Criminal Law and CHLP in the Fall, and Civil Procedure I in the Spring.
 Whenever possible, the flex-time classes will be scheduled in a block in order to maximize scheduling efficiency and best meet the needs of the students.

 First-year flex time students will not be eligible to enroll in a summer externship program following their first-year of law school as they will not have completed the first-year curriculum, which is a requirement for the externship.